 His half brother was also killed on the farm by a bomb thrown by guards searching for Jesse and Frank.

-Jesse was actually buried on the farm following his death and his mother would charge visitors to come to visit his grave and take some pebbles from it.
+Jesse was actually buried on the farm following his death, and his mother would charge visitors to come to visit his grave and take some pebbles from it.
 However, his Earthly remains were later relocated to Mt.
 Olive Cemetery.

 That certainly hasn’t stopped the hauntings.

-People have reported hearing horse hooves, gunshots and even disembodied voices and whispers around the farm!
+People have reported hearing horse hooves, gunshots, and even disembodied voices and whispers around the farm!

-8. Jefferson Barracks & Cemetery, St. Louis
+3. Jefferson Barracks & Cemetery, St. Louis

-The Jefferson Barracks in St Louis have been an active military site since 1826.
+The Jefferson Barracks in St Louis has been an active military site since 1826.
 Given its age and the fact that it adjoins the national cemetery, it is no surprise that it is said to be haunted!

-In the barracks themselves it seems to be the post headquarters where the paranormal activity is centered.
+In the barracks themselves, it seems to be the post headquarters where the paranormal activity is centered.
 One local soldier spotted a light coming on in one of the rooms one night and went over to the window to check it out.

-When he looked inside he saw a military officer in 19th century dress, sitting at a desk writing by candlelight.
+When he looked inside, he saw a military officer in 19th-century dress, sitting at a desk writing by candlelight.
 He then stood up and vanished!

-7. Ravenswood, Bunceton
+4. Ravenswood, Bunceton

 Ravenswood is a grand mansion that was built in 1880 by Nadine and Charles Leonard.
 The Leonards were a couple who loved nothing more than entertaining.
-They would often string lanterns through the trees, hire an orchestra and invite all of their friends to dance the night away.
+They would often string lanterns through the trees, hire an orchestra, and invite all of their friends to dance the night away.

-Nadine remained in her beloved home until she died aged 90 years old and it seems that perhaps her spirit has never left.
+Nadine remained in her beloved home until she died, aged 90 years old, and it seems that perhaps her spirit has never left.

-It was agreed that the lock would have to be broken, but by the time the servant returned with the required tools the door was open!
+It was agreed that the lock would have to be broken, but by the time the servant returned with the required tools, the door was open!

-Christmas ornaments are often thrown down the stairs, a broken music box randomly plays music despite not having worked for years and some visitors say they can hear music and laughter from the lawns, reminiscent of Nadine’s lavish parties!
+Christmas ornaments are often thrown down the stairs, a broken music box randomly plays music despite not having worked for years, and some visitors say they can hear music and laughter from the lawns, reminiscent of Nadine’s lavish parties!

-6. The Governor's Mansion, Jefferson City
+5. The Governor's Mansion, Jefferson City

-The Governor’s Mansion has been home to Missouri governors since 1872 with Thomas Crittenden and his family among the first to live there.
+The Governor’s Mansion has been home to Missouri governors since 1872, with Thomas Crittenden and his family among the first to live there.

 If we fast forward around a century, that is when the first paranormal reports started to come in.

-A restoration project was underway at the mansion and one workman was up in the attic.
+A restoration project was underway at the mansion, and one workman was up in the attic.

 The housekeeper said that nobody was in the house but him!
 Upon realizing that his companion was a ghost, he refused to return to the mansion!

-5. Smallett's Cave, Ava
+6. Smallett's Cave, Ava

-The women ran off, but a short time later the apparition appeared again this time to two boys out riding.
+The women ran off, but a short time later, the apparition appeared again, this time to two boys out riding.

 Other reports state that a horse with a headless rider has galloped towards them on the same path.

-It is said that this is a ghost who lives in Smallett’s Cave and that passers by can hear him tapping away as he cobbles shoes.
+It is said that this is a ghost who lives in Smallett’s Cave and that passers-by can hear him tapping away as he cobbles shoes.

-4. Thespian Hall, Boonville
+7. Thespian Hall, Boonville

 Thespian Hall in Boonville holds the distinction of being the oldest operating theater west of the Appalachians.
-It was built in 1857 and has served as a theater, a dance hall, a library, a movie theater, a stable, a skating rink, a church and even a Civil War hospital!
+It was built in 1857 and has served as a theater, a dance hall, a library, a movie theater, a stable, a skating rink, a church, and even a Civil War hospital!

 It is no wonder the building is said to be haunted!

-The spirit connected with Thespian Hall has been affectionately dubbed Mrs X. She has been captured in photographs in the theater and has been described as having grey hair, a white collared blouse and a dark skirt.
+The spirit connected with Thespian Hall has been affectionately dubbed Mrs. X. She has been captured in photographs in the theater and has been described as having grey hair, a white collared blouse, and a dark skirt.

-They were able to identify the lady in the picture as their grandmother who had recently passed and who loved the opera.
-Since then she has been spotted frequently sitting in the audience during rehearsals.
+They were able to identify the lady in the picture as their grandmother, who had recently passed and who loved the opera.
+Since then, she has been spotted frequently sitting in the audience during rehearsals.

-Mrs X is not alone in Thespian Hall.
-Other strange incidents include unexplained ragtime music playing and moving wig stands which will turn themselves to face the mirrors when nobody is in the room!
+Mrs. X is not alone in Thespian Hall.
+Other strange incidents include unexplained ragtime music playing and moving wig stands, which will turn themselves to face the mirrors when nobody is in the room!

-3. Lemp Mansion, St. Louis
+8. Lemp Mansion, St. Louis

 Several members of the Lemp family died in the building under tragic circumstances.
 So it is no surprise that it is their ghosts who are said to haunt the property.

-Phantom footsteps, knocking and poltergeist activity are all commonly reported here.
+Phantom footsteps, knocking, and poltergeist activity are all commonly reported here.

-2. Zombie Road, St. Louis
+9. Zombie Road, St. Louis

 It is not known if there is any truth to this particular legend.
-Other chilling tales about Zombie Road include ghost sightings, vanishings and strange noises.
+Other chilling tales about Zombie Road include ghost sightings, vanishings, and strange noises.

-One of the creepiest is the story of Della Hamilton McCullough, the wife of a local judge who died in 1876, when she was hit by a train.
+One of the creepiest is the story of Della Hamilton McCullough, the wife of a local judge who died in 1876 when she was hit by a train.

 She is now said to haunt zombie road.
 However, what Zombie Road is most famous for is the shadow people.

-These are believed to be the souls of Native American orphans, who were tortured while at a nearby orphanage in 1913.
+These are believed to be the souls of Native American orphans who were tortured while at a nearby orphanage in 1913.

-1. The Exorcist House, St. Louis
+10. The Exorcist House, St. Louis

 It is alleged that some of the bruising on his chest from the attacks spelled out Louis, leading his family to believe he should be taken to stay with relatives in St. Louis.